civet-software/CIVET-Django/djcivet_site/docs/appendix3.rst

 CIVET.numberwords.txt:
     Number words and phrases for automatic number annotation

-civetstyle.css:
-    Style sheet for some of the program (this is modified with the user-specified categories)

 Modify at your own risk
 ----------------------------------------------

 ckeditor:
-    This is a ``ckeditor`` file downloaded from http://ckeditor.com/: if you would like additional features you should be able to create your own and swap it in here.
+    This is a “CKEditor” file downloaded from http://ckeditor.com/: if you would like additional features you should be able to create your own and swap it in here.